-Line Protection or Feeder Overview Simple
+Line Protection or Feeder Overview

 Read Also: SIPROTEC 5

-Electrical Line Protection must have some special features, such as:
+Electrical Line Protection special features:

 - During a fault, the only circuit breaker closest to the fault point must trip.